tobbik/parcle/doc/Parclate.rst

 -------------------------

 Okay, this one sucks.
-Reading implementations, arguments and papers and working with either kind of templating system left me undecided for a long time.
+Reading implementations, arguments and papers and working with either kind of template system left me undecided for a long time.
 But like with everything sooner or later I came up with a compromise that works for me and hopefully for others as well.
-The overall impression I have is that it seems to be easier to work with templating systems that do incorporate some sort of xml/html tags.
+The overall impression I have is that it seems to be easier to work with template systems that do incorporate some sort of xml/html tags.
 There is no real technical reason for that in my opinion because a programmer and even a designer might be able to wrap his or her mind around any WELL DOCUMENTED implementation.
 However, the majority of us grew up with html, php and the like and I have to admit, that neither mako nor haml ever came natural to me because like anybody else I'm a creature of habit.
-Moreover, xml and html being relatives, makes xml a natural choice for an html targeted templating language.
-Now, that being said, if you wanna accomplish anything else other than html, a more generic templating language type such as mako probably is the better choice.
-Also I found when working together with designers on a project it is easier to have an html like templating language as a least common denominator.
+Moreover, xml and html being relatives, makes xml a natural choice for an html targeted template language.
+Now, that being said, if you wanna accomplish anything else other than html, a more generic template language type such as mako probably is the better choice.
+Also I found when working together with designers on a project it is easier to have an html like template language as a least common denominator.
 Now, all that being said, Parlates core is a Lua table representation of a DOM.
 This DOM could as well be generated from another templating language such as Cheetah, which is rather text based.
 It is on the agenda to write something like that.
-It could be used to generate emails, dynamically benerated JavaScript.
+It could be used to generate emails, dynamically generated JavaScript.

 Internals -> DOM structure -> compiled code